 Another study also found thymoquinone inhibits pro-inflammatory pathways of the immune system and therefore may help to regulate tissue destruction in rheumatoid arthritis.

 Fish oil and rheumatoid arthritis

 This was the second in a series of posts about a research review into complementary therapies and chronic pain.
 The review claims that data for the benefits of these complementary therapies for chronic pain is inconclusive.
-Yet, at least for rheumatoid arthritis there appears to be at least modest benefit for many of the therapies.
+Yet, at least for rheumatoid arthritis, there appear to be at least modest benefits for many of the therapies.
 The review itself suggests that for some complementary therapies the benefits are at least comparable with conventional drug treatments for rheumatoid arthritis.

 The next post in this series about the potential benefits of complementary therapies for chronic pain focuses on remedies for chronic lower back pain, as reported in the British Medical Journal article.